Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 Do you think your small business needs a website?
 The truth is, it’s complicated.
 Read on to find out how consumer habits are evolving, and what that means for your local business.
 Spoiler alert: everyone needs a website.
 But the reasons why may surprise you.

-Ok, you’re probably heading into this post thinking, well of course a web designer is going to tell me I need a business website!
-And you’re right — I am!
+Ok, you’re probably heading into this post thinking, well of course a web designer is going to tell me I need a business website.
+And you’re right, I am!
 But I’ll also tell you that small business websites are becoming less important when it comes to customer conversions for local businesses.

-GASP!
-Did she really just say that out loud?
-Er, write it quietly?
 I did, but there is a catch.
 (Isn’t there always?)
 Let me start by asking you one simple question:

 Do you think your business needs a website?